 Readings

 - Houston, Natalie M. “Text Analysis.”
-Digital Pedagogy in the Humanities.
+Digital Pedagogy in the Humanities. (select and review at least two examples)

 - Underwood, Ted.
 “A More Interesting Upside of AI.”
 The Stone and the Shell.
 July 2, 2025.